scoulomb/myPublicCloud/General/cloud_iass-pass-saas.md

 - Note several serverless service have a cold start (close to FaaS)

-- Azure App Service is a PaaS with no access to mamaged nodes: https://docs.microsoft.com/en-us/azure/app-service/overview
+- Azure App Service is a PaaS with no access to managed nodes: https://docs.microsoft.com/en-us/azure/app-service/overview
 > With App Service, you pay for the Azure compute resources you use.
 The compute resources you use are determined by the App Service plan that you run your apps on.
 For more information, see Azure App Service plans overview.
 We have concept of App Service Plan: https://docs.microsoft.com/en-us/azure/app-service/overview-hosting-plans
 > In App Service (Web Apps, API Apps, or Mobile Apps), an app always runs in an App Service plan.
 In addition, Azure Functions also has the option of running in an App Service plan.
 An App Service plan defines a set of compute resources for a web app to run.
 These compute resources are analogous to the server farm in conventional web hosting (behind we have VM and configure their size).